cloudjordan/aws-bootcamp-cruddur-2023/journal/week0.md

       cd $THEIA_WORKSPACE_ROOT
 ```

-7.Next ran the following command in the terminal gp env  followed by each credential.
+7. Next ran the following command in the terminal gp env  followed by each credential.
 This saves the credentials in a secure place in gitpod so our credentials will be available for use every time we launch GitPod.
 ```
 gp env AWS_ACCESS_KEY_ID="KEY WENT HERE" gp env AWS_SECRET_ACCESS_KEY="KEY WENT HERE"